Skip to main content Skip to footer

 Naturalisation as a British Citizen

-We have successfully assisted many individuals with applications for naturalisation as a British citizen and are a regulated firm of solicitors located in central London.
-RLegal has acted for clients throughout their visa journey culminating in them obtaining British citizenship as their lawyer and now spanning into a fourth decade.
+We have successfully assisted many individuals with applications for naturalisation as a British citizen.
+We're a regulated firm of solicitors located in central London and have acted for clients throughout their visa journey, culminating in obtaining British citizenship.
+As British citizenship lawyers, we're now entering our fourth decade of service.

 Our lawyers will initially advise whether an application for British citizenship has merit.
 Our lawyers work to ensure an application for British citizenship has both a maximum chance of success and, will be processed smoothly.